nest/nest-simulator/doc/tutorials/music_tutorial/music_tutorial_sli.rst

 connection between the input proxies and the parrot neurons, and set the desired delay.

-For the MUSIC configuration file we now need to use `binary=nest` to make it run with nest, and pass the correct files as arguments:
+For the MUSIC configuration file, we now need to use `binary=nest` to make it run with nest, and pass the correct files as arguments:

 .. code-block:: sh